Chemical equilibrium: Addition of reactants or products

 Note that activities and equilibrium constants are dimensionless numbers.

 Treatment of activity

 The expression for the equilibrium constant can be rewritten as the product of a concentration quotient, Kc and an activity coefficient quotient, Γ.

 [A] is the concentration of reagent A, etc. It is possible in principle to obtain values of the activity coefficients, γ.
-For solutions, equations such as the Debye–Hückel equation or extensions such as Davies equation Specific ion interaction theory or Pitzer equations may be used.Software (below) However this is not always possible.
+For solutions, equations such as the Debye–Hückel equation or extensions such as Davies equation Specific ion interaction theory or Pitzer equations may be used.
+However this is not always possible.
 It is common practice to assume that Γ is a constant, and to use the concentration quotient in place of the thermodynamic equilibrium constant.
 It is also general practice to use the term equilibrium constant instead of the more accurate concentration quotient.
 This practice will be followed here.